hex108/spark/docs/running-on-kubernetes.md

 # Prerequisites

-* A spark distribution with Kubernetes.
+* A distribution of Spark 2.3 or above.
 * A running Kubernetes cluster with access configured to it using [kubectl](https://kubernetes.io/docs/user-guide/prereqs/).
 If you do not already have a working Kubernetes cluster, you may setup a test cluster on your local machine using